Resource guide / OpenStreetMap generator

 Users should understand that missing OSM data can create missing or simplified Minecraft features, and attribution still matters.

-The manual OSM-to-Minecraft path can involve downloading extracts, preparing GIS data, finding elevation sources, running generators, and packaging output files.
+The manual OpenStreetMap to Minecraft path can involve downloading extracts, preparing GIS data, finding elevation sources, running generators, and packaging output files.
 CartoVoxel wraps that complexity in a browser workflow.

 You choose a location and area.
 CartoVoxel handles map-data processing, terrain calculations, voxel generation, queueing, and delivery for Java or Bedrock-oriented output.